-A new Earth Dharma post by Jill S. Schneiderman.
+A new Earth Dharma column by Jill S. Schneiderman, encouraging us to broaden our use of the word “being”.

 Trying out a new set of phrases for focusing my attention while sitting a four-day retreat with colleagues from the Association for Contemplative Mind in Higher Education, I sat on a rock ledge at the Garrison Institute, eyes softly resting on the castle rumored to have been the inspiration for the one in The Wizard of Oz.